bonuelc/TheAPIAwakens/README.md

 # Project Requirements

+- You are free to submit this project in either Swift 2.3 or Swift 3.
+For Swift 2.3, if you are using Xcode 8, you will need to download and use the empty Swift 2.3 starter files template to start your project.
 - Create the appropriate types for people, vehicles and starships.
 Be sure to consider your options in terms of structs, classes, composition, inheritance, etc...
 - Create asynchronous networking code to download JSON from the SWAPI API.
 Be sure to make your code reusable for the different entities (people, vehicles, starships) you’ll be displaying.
 - Create logic to parse the JSON and display the names of all members of the entities in the Picker Wheel.
 You may need to seek outside documentation for guidance on using Pickers.